bacon-tomato-spaghetti/Jackalope-RDP/README.md

 cmake --build . --config Debug
 ```

 After `-G`, write your own cmake generator.
-To check this, Do `cmake -h`.
+To check this, do `cmake -h`.

 Use `Release` instead of `Debug` to remove debugging symbols.